xordspar0/GA-travelling-salesman/README.md

 *	For our initial presentation, prepare the network database with the weights between cities.
 	*	Figure out how to use the Google APIs to get that information for us.

+Our data is the roadNet-TX.txt dataset from snap.stanford.edu